-Note: Measure the depth to the Spring Retainer so it can be reassembled to the same depth after repair.
+Note: Measure the depth to the Spring Retainer so it can be re-assembled to the same depth after repair.

-- b.
-Remove spring.

-- c.
-Remove ball or poppet.
+- a.
+Remove spring. - b.
+Remove ball or poppet. - c.

-- d.
 Start pump to "flush" dirt from the seat area.
-(Caution: use hand or a piece of hose to divert oil into a container do not look into the port).

-- e.
-Inspect ball or poppet for damage and replace if necessary.

-- f.
-Reassemble ball or poppet.

-- g.
-"Seat" the ball or poppet using a small drift punch and hammer with a light tap.

-- h.
-Reassemble the spring.

-- i.
-Replace the Spring Retainer to the correct depth.

-- B. Blocked flow failure.

-- 1. Symptom

-Once in a while a ball type check valve will restrict flow to the point where the spring will collapse and the flow will be greatly reduced (even blocked) causing flow over the relief.

-- 2. Repair procedure - a.
+(Caution: use hand or a piece of hose to divert oil into a container do not look into the port). - d.
+Inspect ball or poppet for damage and replace if necessary. - e.
+Re-assemble ball or poppet. - f.
+"Seat" the ball or poppet using a small drift punch and hammer with a light tap. - g.
+Re-assemble the spring. - h.
+Replace the Spring Retainer to the correct depth. - B. Blocked flow failure. - 1.
+Symptom - a.
+Once in a while a ball type check valve will restrict flow to the point where the spring will collapse and the flow will be greatly reduced (even blocked) causing flow over the relief. - 1.
+Repair procedure - a.
 Remove the check valve components and replace the spring. - b.
-If the problem persists, replace the ball type with a poppet type as they cannot completely block flow.
+If the problem persists replace the ball type with a poppet type as they cannot completely block flow.